BeeStation/BeeStation-Hornet/config/jukebox_music/README.txt

 Using unnecessarily huge sounds can cause client side lag and should be avoided.

-You my add as many sounds as you would like.
+You may add as many sounds as you would like.

 ---